The Significance of African Dance

 The Yanvalou is a Vodun dance that invokes and calls upon the all important serpent/snake deity called Damballah who brings upon wisdom and purity.
 Damballa is another name for the kundalini serpent.

 Yanvalou dance is said to be one of the most important of the Vodun based dances and is usually performed before ritual.
 The dance consists of spinal twists and manipulations, Contractions of the solar plexus, undulations of the back from the base of the spine upwards while knees slightly bent and releasing of the chest.
-This mimics the movements of the serpent or the waves of the sea.
+This mimics the movements of the serpent or the

 The Yanvalou is performed at a slower tempo so that trance can be obtained.
 Dancers allow their body to relax while working at the same time and expand the breath movement throughout the entire body on a vertical axis.
 With Yanvalou and other derived dances such as zepol, banda gede, mayi and parigol, I note that many of these dances in tribute to "Damballah" put emphasis on the lower spine, hip and sacral area while also grinding, contracting and moving the pelvic area to stimulate the sexual energy.